-Production Run - A Production Run consists of an attempt to complete a Competition Phase in a maximum time of three minutes and thirty seconds (3:30).
+Production Run - A Production Run consists of an attempt to complete a Competition Phase.

 Programmer - The Student(s) on the Team who write(s) the computer code that is downloaded onto the Workcell.
 An Adult cannot be the Programmer on a Team.
 Adults are permitted to teach the Programmer associated concepts, but may never be working on the code that goes on the Workcell without the student Programmer present and actively participating.